The Best Bohemian Beach Getaways—Beyond Tulum

 A paved highway was only built in Trancoso in 2000, which might explain why it remained mostly hidden to outsiders—even if they did manage the layover in Rio or São Paulo and the lengthy drive afterwards in order to reach it.
 But the word is out on this sleepy fishing village in Bahia, Brazil, now firmly on the global map thanks to Anderson Cooper, who built his vacation home here after a stay at the Uxua Casa Hotel & Spa.
 The former artistic director of Italian fashion brand Diesel refurbished Uxua's 11 cottages, some of them old colonial fisherman’s houses, with artisanal art, Brazilian antiques, and reclaimed wood—though our favorite details might be the fishing boat-turned-bar and green-quartz-lined pool, now a magnet for models looking to improve their Instagram feed.
 The beach, minutes away, is undeveloped, the water mesmerizingly still, the roads are still primitive, and the Quadrango (its 16th-century main square) is used mostly by local children and grazing horses.
 Stop by El Gordo, another charming inn, for meals paired with caipirinhas (heavy on cachaça, of which they have 50+ varieties) and clifftop views.

-Hedonistic Mykonos might not seem so bohemian at first, but this über-chic boutique on a rocky perch above the Aegean has all the atmosphere to convince you otherwise.
+Hedonistic Mykonos might not seem so bohemian at first, but the über-chic boutique San Giorgio hotel on a rocky perch above the Aegean has all the atmosphere to convince you otherwise.
 Inside, it's all about whitewashed walls, driftwood stools, pebble floors, hand-woven rugs, and muslin-draped beds positioned towards the sea.
 Every surface here was made for lounging—the sea-view verandas in suites, the hammocks strung in quiet corners, the day beds scattered around the turquoise pool and shaded by palm trees—but you're going to want to head out and explore, even if it's just a stroll along the private beach or getting VIP treatment at Paradise Club up the coast, run by the same owners as the hotel.

 Hilly Valparaíso, a weathered Chilean port town north of Santiago known for its steep cobblestone streets, colorful townhouses, old mansions, and historic funiculars, has long drawn travelers seeking the gritty, bohemian lifestyle of its aging landscape and staggering ocean views.
 Afternoons find locals wandering the stalls at El Mercado Cardonal for the week’s groceries, in curbside pubs chowing down on chorrillana, and browsing authentic shops like Feria de Antiguedades y Libros La Merced, a bookstore known for stocking rare titles.
 A boom has happened in recent years in the form of innovative Chilean cuisine and microbrews, not to mention a handful of bed-and-breakfasts that echo their town’s charm with period antiques, such as the posh Casa Higueras, built in a restored Cerro Alegre mansion.
-Our sleep of choice, though, is Hotel Palacio Astoreca, a 1923 grand palace that, despite its departure from the city’s boho lean, instantly charms with its funky wallpaper, original tilework, and unbeatable views of Valparaíso Bay.
+Our sleep of choice, though, is Palacio Astoreca Hotel, a 1923 grand palace that, despite its departure from the city’s boho lean, instantly charms with its funky wallpaper, original tilework, and unbeatable views of Valparaíso Bay.
 A word to the wise: if you’re looking for a getaway of the quieter kind, avoid traveling in December, when streets pack out for Carnival.

 Montezuma, Costa Rica